Scottish Episcopal Church History

 1559 The Regent, Mary of Guise, treats Reformers with severity and John Knox, imbued with Calvinist theology, returns to Scotland at the request of some of the Protestant nobles.
 The Regent requests help from France and the Protestants receive aid from England.
 On the approach of an English army Mary of Guise takes refuge in Edinburgh Castle, becomes ill and dies in the castle, aged forty-five.
 A month later the Treaty of Edinburgh is agreed and French troops leave Scotland.

 1560 The Scottish Parliament removes the Pope’s authority in Scotland, forbids the Mass and restricts the administration of Sacraments to those admitted as preachers.
 The legality of the Acts is uncertain as the young Queen Mary constantly declines to ratify them.
 The General Assembly of the Church comes into being, with both Ministers and Lay Commissioners as members.
 “Superintendents” replace bishops.
 The Roman wing of the Church is never again the “Established” Church of Scotland and for almost three hundred years the word “Bishop” almost always refers to those in what becomes the Episcopal Church.
-It was not until 1848 that bishops were once more resident in Roman Catholic Dioceses in Scotland.
+It is not until 1848 that bishops are once more resident in Roman Catholic Dioceses in Scotland.

 On Apostolic Succession it may be noted that Patrick Forbes, Bishop of Aberdeen from 1618 to 1635, thought of this as having three forms - either an unbroken succession of Presbyters (which he regarded as the basic form); or an unbroken succession of Bishops; or the unbroken succession of Saints, those individuals who, in every generation, handed on the precious truth of God (whatever the institutional Church might be doing).